walles/git-commit-message-plus/README.md

    - Click Extensions
    - Click the ... menu in the top right corner
    - Click Install from VSIX...
+   - Pick the `99.99.99` one, that's the perpetual development version

 To check highlighting in VSCode: "Developer: Inspect Editor Tokens and Scopes"